Efik literature: Thomas Efiom

 Thomas Efiom also known as Etubom Thomas Efiom was another major writer of this period.
-His work Ansa Udọ Enañ is used in schools across Calabar.
-The play centres around retribution/ the triumph of good over evil as it dramatically unfolded how an antagonist called Ansa Udọ Enañ suffered evil death for his crime against the state and the King's family from where the Prince emerged as the hero/lead protagonist in the play.
-As a melodrama, the play tells of a very wicked wizard named Ansa Udö Enañ, who vindictively sent a ghost to kidnap and detain King Abasi Efiom's first daughter, Princess Ọkọhọ Abasi in the spirits land because the king forbade him against drunkenness.
-Fortunately, a hunter named Ñkpoto Abasi overheard when Ansa Udọ Enañ instructed the ghost to kidnap the Princess and reported it to the Kingdom who tried and found Ansa guilty as charged with an "evil death" penalty sentence.
+His work Ansa Udọ Enan̄ is used in schools across Calabar.
+The play centres around retribution/ the triumph of good over evil as it dramatically unfolded how an antagonist called Ansa Udọ Enan̄ suffered evil death for his crime against the state and the King's family from where the Prince emerged as the hero/lead protagonist in the play.
+As a melodrama, the play tells of a very wicked wizard named Ansa Udö Enan̄, who vindictively sent a ghost to kidnap and detain King Abasi Efiom's first daughter, Princess Ọkọhọ Abasi in the spirits land because the king forbade him against drunkenness.
+Fortunately, a hunter named N̄kpoto Abasi overheard when Ansa Udọ Enan̄ instructed the ghost to kidnap the Princess and reported it to the Kingdom who tried and found Ansa guilty as charged with an "evil death" penalty sentence.
 Ansa cleverly escaped from those who were mandated to execute his death and unfortunately, fell into a pit toilet and died, shamefully.
 Following the help of his Ndem mother, the King's first son, Abasi Effiom, despite suffered afflictions, stormed, freed and returned from the spirit land with his detained sister, Ököhö and Ansa's first daughter that was equally detained there.
 Thus, the play ends with joy as the kingdom rejoiced over Ansa's evil/shameful death and the freedom/safe return of the Princess and Ansa's first daughter from the spirit land.